karanvivekbhargava/vanilla-neural-network/readme.md

 ## Dependencies

 This project uses the following:
-* python 2.7
+* `python 2.7`
-* numpy 1.11.0 - for matrix manupulations
+* `numpy 1.11.0` - for matrix manupulations
-* sklearn - to load data
+* `sklearn` - to load data (this has a dependency with `scipy`)
-* matplotlib - to visualize the loss
+* `matplotlib` - to visualize the loss

 To install them kindly enter the following on the terminal
 ```
 pip install numpy==1.11.0
+pip install scipy
 pip install sklearn
 pip install matplotlib
 ```

 ## How to build demo - standard install via command-line
+The code below runs the example on the iris dataset.
+Since its a small dataset with low dimensions, the algorithm converges quite fast.
 ```
 git clone --recursive https://github.com/karanvivekbhargava/vanilla-neural-network.git
 cd <path to repository>
 python main.py
 ```
+In order to view the graph for the residuals during training, change the False to True on `line 17` of `main.py`.
+This was done for the continuous integration on Travis.

 ## Example